CSGirlsUH/csgirls-website/README.md

 Fall 2023 - Spring 2024 website redesign for the CSGirls Organization @ University of Houston

-- Made using React.js, Tailwind css, and Typescript
+- Made using React.js, TailwindCSS, and TypeScript
+- Figma was used for designing layout
 - Utilizes the Google Calendar API for live event updates